verified_userIndependent data • Reviewed August 2026

 Is Invisalign cheaper than braces?

-The ranges overlap heavily: metal braces run about $3,000-$7,000 and Invisalign $1,800-$8,000+.
-For minor cases Invisalign Express can be the cheaper option; for complex bites, braces often cost less because they need fewer add-ons.
+The ranges overlap heavily: metal braces run $2,500-$10,000 with an average of $6,343, and Invisalign runs $1,800-$8,000+.
+On average, Invisalign Comprehensive (about $5,700) costs less than the metal braces average, because metal absorbs more of the complex, high-cost cases.
+For minor cases, Invisalign Express remains the cheaper option overall.
 Choose on clinical fit first — severe rotations and bite issues are sometimes handled better by braces.

 How much is Invisalign for a teenager?